angela1C/Programming-and-Scripting-Project/README.md

 When the data is imported into python using pandas.read_csv function, an index is added by default.
 This is the far left column which ranges from 0 to 150.

+A DataFrame represents a rectangular table of data containingan ordered collection of columns and each column can have a different value type.
+A DataFrame has both a row and a column index.

-Having added column names, the dataframe can be saved to a csv file using the `to_csv` method which writes the data out to a comma separated file.
+Having added column names, the DataFrame can be saved to a csv file using the `to_csv` method which writes the data out to a comma separated file.

+Pandas is designed for working with tabular or heteogenous data.
+That is data that is an a tabular format containing an ordered collection of columns and each column can have a different value type.
+Pandas is therefore ideal for exploring a dataset such as Iris which has 4 numerical columns and 1 string column.

 ## Exploring the dataset

+### Viewing the dataset.

-using `.head()` to look at the observations at the top of the dataset and `.tail()` to lool at the observations at the end of the dataset
+Can use  `.head()` to look at the observations at the top of the dataset and `.tail()` to lool at the observations at the end of the dataset

 The far left (without a column name) contains the index of the dataframe which in this case is a range from 0 to 150 in steps of 1.

+The `pandas.index()` can be used to look at the index of the dataframe. and `pandas.columns()` to look at the columns of the dataset.
+When the data set is read in using, an index is automatically assigned starting at 0, stopping and 150.

+The columns on the dataset will contain the column names I used in reading in the csv file.
+'Sepal_Length', 'Sepal_Width', 'Petal_Length', 'Petal_Width','Species'

+The data set has 150 rows and 5 columns.
+`.shape()`

 ### data cleaning and preparation